nabokihms/debianizer/README.md

 ```bash
 debianizer --workdir project_directory
 ```
-Script will silently do his best.
+The script will silently do his best.
 To add some output you can change the log level.
 ```
 debianizer --workdir project_directory --loglevel INFO